 Some pictures from the previous editions:

-The deadline for applications is May 1, 2017.
-Download the Call for Applications here.
+The deadline for applications expired on May 1, 2017.
+You can download the Call for Applications here.

 For more information, please contact us at email@example.com